Providing emergency devices for unionized hospitality workers, in particular housekeepers, has been the law in New York City since 2013. ¹

 In early 2012 The New York Hotel and Motel Trades Council, AFL-CIO, (Hotel Trades Council for short) for New York City fought in contract negotiations to have panic buttons issued to hotel workers who work in guest rooms.
 The Hotel Association of New York approved the devices in February of 2012. ²

 This came about after two incidents in the city where housekeepers were assaulted by prominent guests.
-In the Sofitel a housekeeper claimed she was assaulted by former IMF Chief Dominique Strauss-Kahn ³ and two weeks after at the Pierre, where a Egyptian businessman sexually abused a maid. ⁴
+In the Sofitel a housekeeper claimed she was assaulted by former IMF Chief Dominique Strauss-Kahn ³ and two weeks after at the Pierre, where an Egyptian businessman sexually abused a maid. ⁴

 At both hotels management agreed to give housekeepers panic buttons after meeting with union officials. ⁵